its-webhosting/umich-oidc-login/docs/packaging.md

 	* Put new or updated screenshots in the wordpress.org SVN repo `assets` directory.
 * Add an upgrade notice for the new plug version:  Why a user should upgrade.
 No more than 300 characters.

-Check the `README.md` file for problems using both
+Check the plugin `README.md` file for problems using both
 * https://wpreadme.com
 * https://wordpress.org/plugins/developers/readme-validator/

+### Repository README.md

+* Update the requirements section, if needed.
+* Update the screenshots, if needed.

 ### Changelog